uggedal/going/README.md

     see *Combining Signal and Data Events* in [select_tut(2)][select_tut] for more info of the signal safe I/O multiplexers.

+### 3.0.0

+* Rename going to goingd and create going information utility:
+  - Uptime of children.
+  - More statistics either from /proc or getrusage().

 ### Other

 * Possibly logging stdin/sterr with custom log per service.